Blue Mountain State: Reception

 Metacritic gave the series 38 out of 100, from the four reviews it collected.
 Brian Lowry of Variety found that "Blue Mountain embraces that (crude comedy) aspect of Spike's mandate over all else – putting the bodily function/semi-nudity cart before the sitcom horse."
 Lowry also stated: "[Spike] has simply made this too-blue "Mountain" into a comedic molehill."
 Mark A. Perigard of the Boston Herald gave the series a favorable review saying, "Blue is also frequently funny in a raunchy American Pie way.
 It's a college comedy in which the guys want to get wasted and laid, in whatever order."
 Joe Walljasper of the Columbia Daily Tribune describes the series as appealing to those who viewed the film Porky's and "felt that the jokes were a little too high-brow.".

 In its first season, the show averaged 949,000 viewers in its first six episodes while improving on the time slot by 165% among men 18–24.
 In its second season, its premiere drew a 1.34 rating in Men 18–34, up 34% compared to the first season average and was ranked No. 2 in its timeslot.
-Over the season it showed significant ratings growth compared to season 1, delivering a +33% increase in Men 18–34, +50% in Men 18–24, and +14% in Men 18–49.
+Over the season, it showed significant ratings growth compared to season 1, delivering a +33% increase in Men 18–34, +50% in Men 18–24, and +14% in Men 18–49.
 Season 3 of Blue Mountain State started airing on September 21, 2011 on Spike.

 The show has gathered a cult following after it was released on Netflix.
 Fans of the show often start petitions and Facebook pages to make Spike bring the show back for a fourth season.
-Many members of the cast, especially Page Kennedy, hinted at a reunion project in the month leading up the announcement of the film.
+Many members of the cast, especially Page Kennedy, hinted at a reunion project in the month leading up to the announcement of the film.
 Kennedy made Vines and tweeted with show stars Darin Brooks, Alan Ritchson, Frankie Shaw, Chris Romano and Sam Jones III.